Zeex/amx_assembly/README.md

 Also can be used to pass strings/references when working with dynamic_call.

+### profiler ###

+A simple profiler that is able to measure execution time of public functions.
+It modifies the public functions table of the running AMX in order to redirect all public calls to internal helper functions which in turn call the original code.

 ### phys_memory ###

 Read and write arbitrary memory out of AMX sandbox, i.e. SA-MP server process